asfernando02/covidcases/README.md

 ## Tools Used
 Excel - For initial data cleaning and setup
 MySQL - To query subsets of data and filter on conditions
-Tableau - To visualize tables and charts made from queries in MySQL
+Tableau - To visualize tables and charts made from SQL queries